 Field data will be verified during preparation of samples and chain-of-custody forms.
 Field data and chain-of-custody forms will be reviewed on a daily basis by the Field Task Manager.
-After field data are entered into the project database, 100 percent verification of the entries will be completed by a second party to ensure the accuracy and completeness of the database.
+After field data are entered into the project database, 100 percent verification of the entries will be completed to ensure the accuracy and completeness of the database.
 Any discrepancies will be resolved before the final database is released for use.

-Procedures for verification and validation of laboratory data and field QC samples will be completed as described in the following USEPA guidance documents for data validation:
+Procedures for verification and validation of laboratory data and field QC samples will be completed as described in SOP-40 (BRC, ERM and MWH 2007) and the following USEPA guidance documents for data validation:

-- Guidance on Environmental Data Verification and Validation (USEPA 2002b) - Contract Laboratory Program National Functional Guidelines for Organic Data Review (USEPA 1999) - Contract Laboratory Program National Functional Guidelines for Inorganic Data Review (USEPA 2004a)
+- Guidance on Environmental Data Verification and Validation (USEPA 2002b) - Contract Laboratory Program National Functional Guidelines for Organic Data Review (USEPA 1999) - Contract Laboratory Program National Functional Guidelines for Inorganic Data Review (USEPA 2004a) - Contract Laboratory Program National Functional Guidelines for Chlorinated Dioxin/Furan Data Review (USEPA 2005)

 Control limits that will be used to qualify data are described in Section D1.3, above.
 Field and laboratory data for this project will undergo a formal verification and validation process.
 All entries into the database will be verified.
 All errors found during the verification of field data, laboratory data, and the database will be corrected prior to release of the final data.